LukeGrahamLandry/franca/devlog.md

 for reference the old one is (2195, 2717) lines (code, total). a lot of which is dead code, what was i doing?

+- only seeing through portals at one angle. oops, was doing normal as direction
+- walls look curved through portals. sadly the first time i did this was before i got obsessive about taking notes. mostly fixed by combining adjacent segments when generating the world.
+- grid storing connections not walls is a bit counterintuitive

 ## (Aug 28) sb3

 - doing eq/lt properly. its lexical for strings but not if they would parse as a float.